callahan2500/ngcarey-website/src/content/post/pizza-review-analysis/index.md

 5. Number of Community Reviews
 6. Dave's Review Date

-Next, I removed reviews between 2013 and 2015 because those years had less than 50 reviews.
-I also filtered out 2024 reviews since the year hasn’t finished and I’d be comparing annual averages.
+Next, I removed reviews from 2013 through 2015 and 2024 because they had less than 50 reviews or were an incomplete year.
 Then, I added a ‘Score Difference’ which measured the difference between the Community Score and Portnoy’s Score.

-### Have Portnoy's Scores Been Getting Higher?
+### Are Portnoy's scores getting higher?

-My first step toward answering my question was determining if Portnoy’s scores have changed over time.
+My first step was determining if Portnoy’s scores have changed over time.
 Plot 1 displays Portnoy’s average score per year, along with error bars.
-The larger the error bar, the more frequent extreme values, like 2's or 9's, occurred in that year.
+The larger the error bar, the more frequent extreme values, like 2's or 9's, occurred that year.

 !["Portnoy's Average Pizza Score per Year"](./average_ds_per_year.png)

 Indeed, Portnoy’s average score increased.
 The average score in 2023 was nearly 14% higher than the 2016 average score.
 Additionally, there’s the matter of the error bars, with a noticeable difference in their size before and after 2020.
-When comparing key statistics, this difference becomes more obvious:
+When comparing key statistics, the post-2020 shift becomes more obvious:

 |                   | 2016-2019 | 2020-2023 | Change (%) |
 |:------------------|:---------:|:---------:|:----------:|